Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > ***Earthquake Overlay:***
     > - This overlay adds the earthquakes from the API to the folium map and depicts them through circles in different sizes and colours, depending on the magnitude of the respective earthquake.
     > - It sets a marker to the current location of the user per default or according to the user specified location.
     > - It is also possible to insert lines from the current location to the earthquakes making it easier for the user to find the nearest earthquake.
+By clicking on the line, the user sees a popup with the distance between the chosen location and the respective earthquake in km.
-    > - If the user hovers over an earthquake, additional information about the earthquake, like timestamp, magnitude and distance appear.
+    > - If the user hovers over an earthquake, additional information about the earthquake (timestamp and magnitude) appear.

     > ***Tectonic Overlay:***
     > - This overlay adds the tectonic plates to the map.
-The user can enable or disable the tectonic plates by ticking or unticking the box in the layer control     > on the top right of the map.
+The user can enable or disable the tectonic plates by ticking or unticking the box in the layer control in the top right corner of the map.

 ### 5.4 Web frontend development & Web-service backend development
 - To set up an interactive and intuitive website, we used the flask package.
 See 6.8 for details on how flask works.